wandyezj/wandyezj.github.io/docs/_drafts/codeday-labs.md

 - Explain how you are going to run the project
 - Expectation that things will be ambiguous at times
+- How many hours put forth per day and per week.

 ### Contacts